iamserda/podtogallery/README.md

 # Podto.app: Photo Gallery

 ## What is it?
+The iPod classic merged with Instagram.
+A Frontend project for the picsum API.
+Presenting images as flexible grid.

 v1: fetches 10 id from the <a href='https://picsum.photos/'>Picsum API</a> and present them in a flexbox grid.
-When the user clicks on any of the grid, the main display area shows that pictures.
+When the user clicks on any grid item, the main display area shows that pictures.

+## ISSUES, I am aware of:
 At the moment, I have decided not to randomize the list of photos.
-The api has some random id that won't provide a picture.
-In order to guarantee that everyone will have the same experience, I have limited it to the same 10 images.
+This is mostly a PoC, and random photo although great doesn't outweigh the risk of failed url.
+At random, the api generates URL with failed link resources which would damage the user experience.
+It is more important to me that the the interface works for everyone all the time, rather than randomizing photos.

+The idea would be eventually to randomize, maybe the current 9 or 10 most viewed photo of the day on instagram or  for example.

 In the future, I plan to use the unsplash api to generate the 10 ten most viewed/commented photos on their platform if the api provides that data.
-Ideally, I want to create my own backend to make this a full-stack application.
+Ideally, I want to create my own backend to turn this into a full-stack application.

 For now, this is it!